Sarthak-Rajput/WebChat/README.md

 • Created a real time web chat application where user can create an account, login to his/her account, send messages to other users

-• If any deatils entered by the user while creating or login is not correct, an error message will be displayed
+• If any details entered by the user while creating or login is not correct, an error message will be displayed

 • Password of user is stored in encrypted format, user can add his/her profile photo while creating an account